themagnifico/cocopi-docs/files-and-images.md

 To fetch a thumbnail URL for a given image, use the global function `thumb_url()` or the `$image->thumb_url()` method call (see example above).

-You can specify deminsions and a resize behaviour.
+You can specify dimensions and a resize behaviour.
 The thumbail files are generated once and then saved in `/storage/thumbs/`.
 The only required parameter is `$path`, the other ones are optional.

 ```
 thumb_url($path, $width, $height, $options=array())